Widzo1/Way-Fair-Project/README.md

-# Way-Fair-Project
+## Way-Fair-Project
-Bringing Customers
+#Bringing Customers
-This is a project for WayFair company which i did as part of a data science competition.
-The goal was to build two models to predict the probability that a customer will purchase from WayFair in the next 30 days as well as the expected revenue spent in the next 30 days by each customer.
-I had two datasets with various information on the customers, sales call records and purchase history that i worked with to build the models.
+This is a project for Way Fair company that i did as part of their data science competition.
+The goal was to build two models to predict customer behavior : 1) which customers would purchase from WayFair by the end of then month
+                            2) the expected revenue the buying customers would spend I had two datasets with various information on the customers including sales call records, purchase history, etc that I worked with to build the models.